Deutsche Bank Aktiengesellschaft Reiterates “€67.50” Price Target for Dialog Semiconductor (ETR:DLG)

-Deutsche Bank Aktiengesellschaft set a €67.50 ($79.41) price objective on Dialog Semiconductor (ETR:DLG) in a research report report published on Thursday, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the stock.
+Dialog Semiconductor (ETR:DLG) has been given a €67.50 ($79.41) price objective by investment analysts at Deutsche Bank Aktiengesellschaft in a note issued to investors on Thursday, Borsen Zeitung reports.
+The firm currently has a “neutral” rating on the stock.
+Deutsche Bank Aktiengesellschaft’s price objective points to a potential upside of 5.80% from the company’s previous close.

 Dialog Semiconductor Plc develops and distributes highly integrated, mixed signal integrated circuits (ICs) for personal, portable, hand-held devices, low energy short-range wireless, LED solid-state lighting, and automotive applications worldwide.
 The company operates through three segments: Custom Mixed Signal, Advanced Mixed Signal, and Connectivity & Audio.